 This map provides detail of American cities’ capabilities to host new industries, as captured by our economic complexity indices.
 At the city level, the strategic index is a measure of a city’s overall potential to add complex industries and each industry’s propensity to spur enduring growth.
 Policymakers can use these metrics to chart their unique paths toward more inclusive growth.

 Economic Complexity in Metropolitan Areas of the United States

 This report aims to provide insights to local leaders on how the rapidly changing economy is reshaping communities’ distinct advantages and opportunities.
 Because this plays out differently depending on the unique mix of industries in each city—and the implicit capabilities they depend on—each community needs to chart its own tailored strategies toward growth.
 We propose a framework for regions to grow good jobs through capability-based industrial development strategies where firms specify the inputs they need to be productive and cities become more resilient and attractive as they invest in those inputs.

-Research Analyst - Global Economy and Development, Center for Universal Education
+Project Manager and Research Analyst - Global Economy and Development, Center for Universal Education

 Advisor - Workforce of the Future initiative at Brookings

 The main objectives of this report are to: